Managing Director & Senior Partner

 Office of the Mayor of Los Angeles.
-We led efforts with the mayor’s office to develop the Racial Equity and Newly Empowered Workplaces (RENEW) pledge, which commits companies to open more doors to Black and Latinx workers and to improve the diversity, equity, and inclusivity of their operations and processes with respect to the communities they serve.
+BCG led efforts with the mayor’s office to develop the Racial Equity and Newly Empowered Workplaces (RENEW) pledge, which commits companies to open more doors to Black and Latinx workers, including the goal of of doubling the percentage of new hires, leadership representation, supplier diversity, and more by 2025.

 Business Roundtable on Racial Equity and Justice.
 We collaborate with 200 CEOs to increase corporate diversity, provide greater transparency on diversity metrics, and create opportunities for people of all backgrounds across America.

 CEO Action for Racial Equity Fellowship.
-As a member of CEO Action for Racial Equity, we help identify, develop, and promote scalable and sustainable policies and corporate best practices to address systemic racism and social injustice, and to improve societal well-being.
+As a member of CEO Action for Racial Equity, we help identify, develop, and amplify scalable and sustainable policies and corporate best practices that address systemic racism and social injustice to positively impact over 47 million Black Americans and societal well-being.

 Chicago Civic Committee.
 We partnered with a coalition of senior executives from Chicago's leading corporations to support wealth creation in Chicago's minority-owned business community.
 This partnership has generated approximately $20 million in procurement contracts for minority-owned businesses, initiated multiple business diversity programs, and created a $90 million opportunity for cluster companies.